Skip to content

 • Experiment with different octaves to create melodies that span the full ukulele range.

-• In Record mode, if the app picks up unwanted notes from background noise, increase the Noise filtering slider in Settings.
+• In Record mode, if the app picks up unwanted notes from background noise, increase the Noise Gate slider in Settings.